 Chateau La Lagune Vineyards, Terroir, Grapes, Winemaking

-There is a second wine, Moulin de La Lagune.
-The Frey family also produce a third wine, Mademoiselle L from 30 hectares of vines planted in the Haut Medoc appellation.
-Denis Dubourdieu is the winemaking consultant.
+There is a second wine, Moulin de La Lagune, making its debut in 1998.
+There is also a third wine, Mademoiselle L, which comes from 30 hectares of vines planted in the Haut Medoc appellation.
+Denis Dubourdieu was their long-time consultant.
 On average, Chateau La Lagune produces between 18,000 and 20,000 cases of Bordeaux wine per vintage.

 Serving and Decanting Chateau La Lagune with Wine, Food, Pairing Tips